danchoi/boston-stitch/README.md

-This simple utility takes the URL of the first page of a Boston.com gallery, stitches all the pages in the gallery into a simple single HTML page, and fires up Sinatra to display it (on port 4567).
+This simple utility takes the URL of the first page of a Boston.com gallery, stitches all the pages in the gallery into a simple single HTML page, and fires up Sinatra to display it.

+The Sinatra instance will run on port 4567 so make sure the port is available. boston-stitch will also attempt to open the result in your default browser.

 ## Install